 Using a distributor is not legally required, although using a local agent is required in the fisheries, agriculture, and telecommunication sectors.
 Increasing numbers of local businesspeople express interest in representing U.S. companies.
 Commercial agents are found in many sectors, including, but not limited to new and used vehicles, fisheries, heavy equipment, oil products distribution, oil and mining exploration, agriculture, pharmaceuticals and medical equipment, telecommunications, and electronic tools.
 In general, these agents have a written contract, and they negotiate sales and purchases on behalf of producers, manufacturers, and dealers.
 The distributor operates independently and is only bound by the written provisions of the distribution agreement.
 Either party may terminate a distribution agreement of specified duration at the end of the contract period without prior notification.

 Visiting the country is necessary to find a suitable agent or distributor.
-It is recommended that U.S. businesses travel to Mauritania to meet face-to-face with potential operators in the sector that they are interested in.
-It is important to establish the reputability of an agent or distributor before signing any agreement with them.
+It is recommended that U.S. businesses travel to Mauritania to meet face-to-face with potential operators in the sector of interest.
+It is important to establish the reputability of an agent or distributor before signing an agreement.
 Maintaining good contact with the government and having influence within the local business community and civil society will help a business succeed in Mauritania.

 Establishing an Office

-To establish a local office, a foreign investor must first visit the Directorate for Private Sector Development at the Ministry of Economy or APIM.
-There, an investor submits a proposal for their investment project and obtains information about the necessary documents to file, as well as steps to be undertaken in order to obtain an Investment Certificate.
+To establish a local office, a foreign investor must first visit the Directorate for Private Sector Development at the Ministry of Economy (APIM).
+There, an investor submits a proposal for their investment project and obtains information about the necessary documents to file, as well as steps to undertake in order to obtain an Investment Certificate.
 The Investment Certificate is required to be legally established in Mauritania and is important for all administrative procedures during the life of the project.

 Franchising